VMware vRealize Operations Manager Appliance 6.7 | 12 April 2018 | Build 8183617

 Changed and Retired Features:

 This release of vRealize Operations Manager has capabilities that have been retired or changed in the areas listed below.
 Please carefully evaluate this list before you upgrade:

 - What-if planning scenarios to add capacity- this functionality has been removed, along with the ability to reserve capacity at a cluster level for a given project.

 New simplified What-if planning workflow has been added to forecast capacity shortfalls and compare costs across clouds when planning new workloads.
 These can be saved and rerun.

 - Option to calculate Capacity Remaining and Time Remaining based on demand vs allocation model is not available.
 By default, the product shows capacity analytics based on VM demand.
 If latest version of VMware Tools are installed, the VM demand takes into account the memory metrics from within the Guest OS for increased accuracy.

 - Management Pack for VMware Configuration Manager has been retired.
 New simplified compliance pages and refreshed dashboards have been added to assess compliance against vSphere Security, PCI, HIPAA benchmarks.

 Supported Management Packs:

-- The VMware Management Packs supported with vRealize Operations Manager 6.7 are:
+- The VMware Management Packs and adapters supported with vRealize Operations Manager 6.7 are:

 - VMware vRealize Operations Management Pack for VMware vRealize Orchestrator 1.0